54 Rooms in a House: Design Inspiration for Your Home

 14. Primary Bedroom

 If your room offers pristine views, position the bed with a clear line of sight to the window(s).
-Incorporate a relaxing sitting area if space allows, and add color, pattern, texture, and layers of luxurious linens to achieve the rich or soothing style you dream of.
-Scroll through design influencer Josh Greene’s Instagram account to learn how to balance colors and harmonize patterns and styles.
+If you have enough space, create a relaxing sitting area.
+Use color, patterns, and different textures, along with soft linens, to achieve the rich or soothing style you want.

 15. Kids' Bedroom

-When designing a kid's bedroom, create a playful yet practical space that reflects their personality through paint, wallpaper, and fabrics.
+When designing a kid's bedroom, use paint, wallpaper, and fabrics to create a fun and practical space that shows off the child's personality.
 Invest in furniture and storage that will grow with them.
 A loft bed, for instance, provides space for a play area underneath that transforms into a homework or hangout zone when they get older.

-Think vertically when it comes to storage and carve out solutions for essentials and treasured collections.
+Think vertically regarding storage and carve out solutions for essentials and treasured collections.

 16. Nursery

-This room is designed for a baby or young child and should have distinct zones for sleeping, changing, nursing and playing.
-When determining the layout, decide where to place the crib, changing table, and rocking chair or glider based on the location of windows and potential safety hazards.
-Babies might not take up a lot of space, but their stuff certainly does, so incorporate as much storage as possible, such as shelves with cubbies.
+This room is designed for a baby or young child and should have distinct zones for sleeping, changing, nursing, and playing.
+When setting up the room, choose where to put the crib, changing table, rocking chair, or glider.
+Consider the position of windows and any possible safety risks.

 17. Guest Room